springbot/springflow/README.md

 Develop a Feature
 ---------------
-Using a JIRA ticket number, e.g., 3547:
+Using a JIRA ticket number, e.g., JIAR-3547:
 `git sf feature start 3547`

 Now make some commits on your feature branch.
 You can push and share your branch with `git sf push`

 Stay up to date with `git sf update`.
 This will pull in changes on your feature branch from the remote, as well as `master`.
 To get up to date with `master`, do the usual `git merge master` or better, `git rebase master`.

-Open a Pull Request on GitHub when you're ready to bring your feature into master.
-Once the Pull Request has been merged, you can clean up your branch with `git sf feature finish`.
+Open a Pull Request with `git sf feature submit` (and follow on-screen instructions) when you're ready to bring your feature into master.
+You can also open the pull request on GitHub if you prefer.
+Once the Pull Request has been merged, you can clean up your branch with `git sf feature finish <STORY-NUMBER>`.

 Cut a Release
 -------------